cloudposse/atmos/website/docs/design-patterns/partial-stack-configuration.md

 - You want to keep the configuration easy to manage and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

+## Benefits

+The **Partial Stack Configuration** pattern provides the following benefits:

+- Allows defining Atmos stacks with complex configurations by splitting the configurations into smaller manifests and by grouping the components by category or function

+- Makes the configurations easier to understand

+- Allows creating and modifying the partial stack manifests independently, possibly by different teams
+-
 ## Example

 In the following structure, we have many Terraform components (Terraform root modules) in the `components/terraform` folder.